-There are both short-term and long-term side effects that accompany the use and abuse of nitrous oxide.
+There are both short-term and long-term side effects that accompany nitrous oxide addiction.
 Short-term effects can be uncomfortable, but at least some people find them to be manageable enough that they continue to use whippits regardless.
 Naturally, this can be a major danger for developing even more severe health effects in the long term.

 Typically, most users do not develop symptoms that last long-term, but it can happen.
 There are some people who have respiratory systems that are not up to the task of handling the abuse of whippits.
 They might find themselves particularly ill after trying whippits even one time.
 Since you never know what your system can or cannot handle, it is always best to avoid activities such as this which could do serious damage to your body.

 Safety Issues with Nitrous Oxide

 This substance is so well known for being abused and producing potentially negative consequences for the users that there are specific restrictions on this substance being administered to certain types of people.